ijkguo/mx-rcnn/README.md

 Faster R-CNN utilize an alternate optimization training process between RPN and Fast R-CNN.
 Fast R-CNN weights are used to initiate RPN for training.

-This repository may reflect experimental changes.
-Refer to `mxnet/example/rcnn/` as a tested example.

 ## Getting Started

-* Install the lastest version of MXNet from DMLC.
+* Install a forked MXNet at [MXNet-detection](https://github.com/precedenceguo/mxnet/tree/detection).
 Follow the instructions at http://mxnet.readthedocs.io/en/latest/how_to/build.html.
 Install the python interface.
 * Download data and place them to `data` folder according to `Data Folder Structure`.
   You might want to create a symbolic link to VOCdevkit folder
 ```